pramsey/crunchyblog/randomgeom/index.md

 ![](voronoi4.jpg)

-Select out just the polygons that are fully contained in the originating circle.
+Filter just the polygons that are fully contained in the originating circle.

 ![](voronoi5.jpg)